Hameon4/AVlab-Mini-Project/README.md

 The csv file is divided into three columns: [Date with time, x coordinates, y coordinates]<br>
 The other python file, <matplot.py>, extracts the data from the csv file created, and plots them into a diagram.<hr>

-The web.sh file displays the plotted file into the html page under the Plot Diagram API
+The web.sh file displays the plotted file into the html page under the Plot Diagram API <hr>
+NOTE: The server is closed at the moment as you're reading this.
+Kindly let me know when you need me to start it.